Is friendly fire still fire? Yes, the Dambusters clearly embraced racism. Just look at the name of their “mascot”…

 “The film is not about the dog.
 My big concern would be if they watered down what the Dam Busters had achieved.”

-The Independent then reported seven years later in 2018 that screenings of the original 1955 movie would leave the N-word intact, and instead warn potential viewers of offensive language.
+The Independent for example reported seven years later in 2018 that screenings of the original 1955 movie would leave the N-word intact, and instead warn potential viewers of its offensive language.

 …”send a clearer warning to parents that the film contains discriminatory language of a nature that will be offensive to many”.
 The name has previously been censored for TV broadcasts, while some American versions have used dubbing to edit the dog’s name to Trigger.

 Digger, Trigger… Vigor, Rigor, Bigger.
-Codewords don’t have to be accurate for retelling the story.
-Do you really care what the words in the left column are?
+These codewords based on mascots or any other thing don’t have to be accurate for retelling the main story.
+Look at it this way, do you really care what the words in the left column are?

 |Cooler||Callsign for Operation Chastise|